How do I request a Court Hearing?

 When can I choose to go to court?

-You can have your matter heard in the Magistrates' Court (or the Children's Court if you’re under 18 years of age) unless the infringement has been registered with the Director, Fines Victoria.
+If you have been issued an Infringement notice, you can elect to have your matter heard in the Magistrates' Court (or the Children's Court if you’re under 18 years of age) unless the infringement has been registered with Fines Victoria.

 How do I apply for a Court Hearing?